 Schedule a Consultation

 Contact K. Dean Kantaras, P.A. if you have concerns about your immigration status.
-Our experienced Clearwater immigration attorneys have over 30 years of experience, and can help you navigate the complexities of federal immigration laws.
+Our experienced Clearwater immigration specialists have over 30 years of experience, and can help you navigate the complexities of federal immigration laws.

 Call K. Dean Kantaras, P.A. at (727) 939-6113 to schedule a consultation today.